 CVs participating in the Rockfish Program may not participate in directed fishing for dusky rockfish, northern rockfish, and Pacific ocean perch in the Western GOA and West Yakutat Districts from July 1 through July 31.
 Also, CVs may not participate in directed fishing for arrowtooth flounder, deep-water flatfish, and rex sole in the GOA from July 1 through July 31 (§ 679.82(d)).

 Catcher/processors participating in Rockfish Program cooperatives are restricted by rockfish and halibut PSC sideboard limits.
-These C/Ps are prohibited from directed fishing for northern rockfish, Pacific ocean perch, and dusky rockfish in the Western GOA and West Yakutat District from July 1 through July 31.
+These C/Ps are prohibited from directed fishing for Start Printed Page 74097northern rockfish, Pacific ocean perch, and dusky rockfish in the Western GOA and West Yakutat District from July 1 through July 31.
 Holders of C/P-designated LLP licenses that opt-out of participating in a rockfish cooperative will receive the portion of each sideboard limit that is not assigned to rockfish cooperatives.
 Table 17 lists the proposed 2014 and 2015 Rockfish Program C/P rockfish sideboard limits in the Western GOA and West Yakutat District.
 Due to confidentiality requirements associated with fisheries data, the sideboard limits for the West Yakutat District are not displayed.

 |Area||Fishery||C/P sector (% of TAC)||Proposed 2014 and 2015 TACs||Proposed 2014 and 2015 C/P limit|

 |Pacific ocean perch||50.6||2,005||1,015|

 |1 Not released due to confidentiality requirements associated with fish ticket data established by NMFS and the State of Alaska.|